psylink-me/psylink-web/content/blog/2021-11-30-batch-update.md

 ## Prototype 8 (WIP)

-As a result, I designed {{% link "c10" %}} and {{% link "b3" %}}, which should
+The 8th prototype implements those changes, resulting in a device purely made of PCBs connected by rubber bands and wires.
+These PCBs rest on the skin on legs of metal, which double as the electrodes.

-reduce the assembly time to less than 5 hours.
-(I'm still a slow solderer :D) The circuit is:
+As of now, only the differential amplifiers are finished.
+The circuit for these is {{% link "c10" %}}:

 [![c10](/img/circuits/c10.png)](/c10)

-The front-side of the board:
+The front-side of the {{% link "b3" %}} board:

 [![b7](/img/boards/b3.png)](/b3)